-The Wait To Restore timing value to be used in revertive switching.
-The valid range is 1 - 720 seconds.
+Select either Disabled, 10sec, 30sec, 5min, 6min, 7min, 8min, 9min, 10min, 11min, or 12 minutes as the WTR (Wait To Restore) timing value to be used in revertive switching.
 For example, set the WTR timer to 5 minutes so you are protected by primary line flapping.

 In revertive mode, to prevent frequent operation of the protection switch due to an intermittent defect, a failed working transport entity must become fault-free.
 After the failed working transport entity meets this criterion, a fixed period of time elapses before a normal traffic signal uses it again.
 This period, called the wait-to-restore (WTR) period, may be configured in 1 minute steps between 5 and 12 minutes; the default value is 5 minutes.
 An SF (or SD, if applicable) condition will override the WTR.
 To activate the WTR timer appropriately even when both ends concurrently detect clearance of SF, when the local state transits from SF to NR with the requested signal number 1, the previous local state, SF, should be memorized.
 If both the local state and far-end state are NR with the requested signal number 1, the local state transits to WTR only when the previous local state is SF.
 Otherwise, the local state transits to NR with the requested signal number 0.